2ndSightLab/ai-tracker/mistake-tracker.md

 See more about this project there: https://github.com/2ndSightLab/ai-tracker

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
-I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistkaes.
+I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.

 Sometimes I have to tell it over and over to log the mistake because it doesn't even do that correctly.
-Sometimes it incorrectly says the mistake has not been logged and it loggs it twice.
+Sometimes it incorrectly says the mistake has not been logged and it logs it twice.
 Like a multi-threading problem or man-in-the-middle that intercepted the response or an eventual consistency or caching problem.
 Something like that.
 I don't log every error when it is cruising along and making a mild mistake here and there but when it makes repeated mistakes I tell it to increment these mistakes +1 or add a new one.

-In the beginning it would log everything as a completely different mistake with too many details when they are basically the same msistakes over and over again when you boil it down to the core problem.
-Doesn't follow directions precisely.
-Doens't read the readme.
-Doesn't read a referneced file.
-Makes assumptions or guesses without re-reading or looking at the code.
+In the beginning it would log everything as a completely different mistake with too many details when they are basically the same mistakes over and over again when you boil it down to the core problem.
-Reading the code when it doesn't need to and wasting tokens and compute paower.
-Not following an established architecture.
-Creating duplicate code.
-Deleting things it shouldn't.

 Again: THIS IS NOT COMPLETE.
 I don't log every error.
 Just when I start getting very frustrated because the model feels nerfed.
 I don't have time to log every error because there are so many.
-I also just started tracking this way after working on this project for a couple of months because logging evvery error caused the readme to get too massive, wasing tokens.
+I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.

 Here's my list on whatever date this file was last updated for the following projects:

 ## Orchestrator